pmocal/alligator-zest/README.md

 </template>
 ```

-We need the `App` component to pick up an event from the `PhotoGallery` component.
-Let's call our event `theater-mode`.
-If we want to listen for an event in our component, the syntax is just like for regular events.
-That is: `v-on:theater-mode`.
-We want to call our `setBackground` method whenever that event occurs.
+The `App` component is going to have to pick up an event from the `PhotoGallery` component--a custom event.
+Say the event was called `theater-mode`; when we want to listen for such an event in our component, the syntax is just like for regular events.
+That is, it would be: `v-on:theater-mode`.
+When `theater-mode` occurs we'll call our `setBackground` method.

-Let's head back to `PhotoGallery.vue` where we need to send `App.vue` the value `color.rgba`.
+Now we need to send the value `color.rgba` to `App.vue` somehow.
+Go back to `PhotoGallery.vue`.

+---

-Every Vue component has a method `$emit` which allows you to trigger an event, in our case one called `theater-mode`.
-We're going to call `this.$emit` inside the `then` function from earlier.
+Every Vue component has a method `$emit`.
+This method allows you to trigger an event, in our case one called `theater-mode`.
+We're going to call `this.$emit` inside the `then` function from the async call we made to the color library.
 Let's jog your memory.

 <pre><code class="javascript">
 highlight() {